 For the past three years, the patient’s diabetes has been well controlled by her use of an insulin infusion pump with additional injections of subcutaneous insulin as needed to control postprandial glucose levels.
 Pain in her feet and hands related to peripheral neuropathy is currently treated with the tricyclic antidepressant imipramine (Tofranil), and she also receives azathioprine (Imuran) and nonsteroidal anti-inflammatory agents for treatment of her arthritis.

-Answer: Interventions for peripheral diabetic neuropathy can be successfully combined for treatment of worsening peripheral pain symptoms, and patients can be counseled in lifestyle changes to slow progression of the nerve damage.
+Interventions for peripheral diabetic neuropathy can be successfully combined for treatment of worsening peripheral pain symptoms, and patients can be counseled in lifestyle changes to slow progression of the nerve damage.

 In this case the primary care provider might change the patient’s medication, substituting an anticonvulsant medication (e.g., gabapentin, pregabalin, or carbamazepine) for the tricyclic agent imipramine and recommend the use of an alternative medicine intervention such as capsaicin cream or acupuncture to provide supplemental pain relief.
-In addition, he or she could recommend the use of lidocaine patches to provide topical analgesia in painful areas of the patient’s feet.
+In addition, they could recommend the use of lidocaine patches to provide topical analgesia in painful areas of the patient’s feet.
 More severe cases of peripheral neuropathic pain might require treatment with opioid pain relievers and/or the addition of transcutaneous nerve stimulation to provide additional pain relief.

 Patients with peripheral neuropathy should also receive ongoing instruction and encouragement to maintain lifestyle habits that can delay the progression of the damage to the peripheral nerves.
 These habits include performing careful daily foot care, exercising, avoiding the use of tobacco, and avoiding alcohol or drinking only in moderation.
 The patient may benefit from a podiatric referral for care to prevent further foot problems.

 Foot complications arising from peripheral neuropathy are common among patients with T1DM.
 Nerve damage can cause numbness and a loss of feeling in the feet, and therefore patients with these symptoms are more prone to be unaware of foot discomfort (such as a pebble in the shoe causing a blister) until the damage is already done.
-Nerve damage also reduces the oil and moisture that is normally supplied to the skin of the foot, causing it to peel, crack, and become very dry (NIDDK, 2014d).
+Nerve damage also reduces the oil and moisture that is normally supplied to the skin of the foot, causing it to peel, crack, and become very dry.

 There are also other causes of foot complications in patients with T1DM.
 Poor blood circulation in the feet occurs due to hyperglycemia-induced narrowing and hardening of the blood vessels.
-Patients with poor blood circulation in their feet may constantly feel that their feet are cold; however, they should use caution when attempting to warm their feet, as neuropathy-induced loss of feeling may reduce their ability to realize whether their foot is being burned by water or a heating pad that is too warm (NIDDK, 2014d).
+Patients with poor blood circulation in their feet may constantly feel that their feet are cold; however, they should use caution when attempting to warm their feet, as neuropathy-induced loss of feeling may reduce their ability to realize whether their foot is being burned by water or a heating pad that is too warm.

 Poor blood circulation may also cause a build-up of pressure within the foot, causing calluses that can break down and turn into open sores.
 These foot ulcers, which occur most often on high-pressure areas such as the ball of the foot or the underside of the big toe, are a common cause of foot infections in diabetic patients.
-If the ulcer becomes infected, the problem may be compounded by poor blood circulation in the foot (NIDDK, 2014d).
+If the ulcer becomes infected, the problem may be compounded by poor blood circulation in the foot.

 Together, foot complications may ultimately cause the patient to be forced to undergo amputation.
 In order to prevent amputation, patients should be counseled to maintain appropriate foot care, which may include special therapeutic shoes, cleaning of foot ulcers, professional removal of calluses, and appropriate exercise.
-Patients should also be encouraged to stop smoking, as smoking contributes to poor blood circulation and the progression of foot complications (NIDDK, 2014d).
+Patients should also be encouraged to stop smoking, since smoking contributes to poor blood circulation and the progression of foot complications (NIDDK, 2017b).